 That’s the technical side of the poem: chatty, straightforward (rhyming couplets rather than a more elaborate or sophisticated form).
 But what does it mean?
 Let’s take each of Auden’s four stanzas in turn.

-In the first stanza, the poet begins by remarking upon the indifference of the stars: when he looks up at them, he knows they don’t care about what happens to him.
 But, before we begin to suspect we are in for some self-pitying verse, Auden stoically reflects that of all the things man is primed to be wary of in ‘man or beast’, indifference is the least one to be feared.
 ‘Man or beast’ takes us back to primitive man, suggesting the caveman fighting other cavemen over food, and trying to fend off predators in the form of big, threatening animals or ‘beasts’.